Magnetic Imprisonment of Dusty Pinballs by a Supernova Remnant: Predictions and Implications

 \subsection{Dust Delivery of Radioisotopes from Near-Earth SNe}

-The possibility of a Sco-Cen progenitor ($D \sim 130$ pc) as the source of the \fe60 seems extremely unlikely, given that magnetic fields restrict the movement of the larger (i.e., $a_{\rm gr} \gtrsim 0.05~\mu$m) grains and drag halts the movement of smaller grains.
-Although Sco-Cen may have yielded a larger, more powerful progenitor \citep[(e.g., a 15-$\msol$ CCSN][]{hyde17}, the additional explosive energy ($E_{\rm SN}$) is not expected to be able to push back the ISM magnetic field over 100 pc.
-However, Tuc-Hor is still a likely source, as our simulation showed consistent dust propagation out to $\sim 40$ pc, which (considering the uncertainty in the initial ISM density) is consistent with the distance to Tuc-Hor ($\sim 45-60$ pc).
+The Sco-Cen OB association has frequently been expected as the source of the \fe60 given the large number of SN-capable progenitors within that association.
+However, based on these results, the possibility of a Sco-Cen progenitor ($D \sim 130$ pc) as the source of the \fe60 seems extremely unlikely, given that magnetic fields restrict the movement of the larger (i.e., $a_{\rm gr} \gtrsim 0.002~\mu$m) grains and drag halts the movement of smaller grains.
+Although Sco-Cen may have yielded a larger, more powerful progenitor \citep[e.g., a 15-$\msol$ CCSN,][]{hyde18}, the additional explosive energy ($E_{\rm SN}$) is not expected to be able to push back the ISM magnetic field over 100 pc.
+ISM magnetic fields would severely restrict the passage of dust grains.
+In order for a Sco-Cen source of \fe60, \emph{some mechanism(s) would be needed to either drive the ISM magnetic field back or allow charged dust grains to pass more efficiently}.
+However, Tuc-Hor is still a likely source, as our simulation showed consistent dust propagation out to $\sim 50$ pc, which (considering the uncertainty in the initial ISM density) is consistent with the distance to Tuc-Hor ($\sim 45-60$ pc).

-The implications of magnetic reflections are that the grains are not confined to the shell region as assumed by \citet{fry15,fry16,breit16,feige16,feige17,schul17}, but confined to the interior of the SN remnant.
+The implications of magnetic reflections are that the grains are not confined to the shell region as assumed by \citet{fry15,fry16,breit16,feige16,feige17,schul17}, but confined to the interior of the SNR.
 These reflections also alter the assumption of a plane-wave arrival of SN dust grains into the Solar System.
-It even appears likely that, after the SN remnant envelops the Solar System, some dust grains will bounce off the contact discontinuity and approach Earth from a direction nearly opposite of the SN!
+It even appears likely that, after the SNR envelops the Solar System, some dust grains will bounce off the contact discontinuity and approach Earth from a direction nearly opposite of the SN!
 Further characterization of this passage is needed to determine the viability of using lunar samples to determine the direction to the SN as proposed by \citet{fry16}.
-This potentially explains the surprisingly extended $\sim 1$ Myr duration of the signal \citep{fit08,wall16,ludw16}, but negates the proposal by \citet{fry15} of using time-resolved samples as an alternate gauge of the SN's distance.
-On the other hand, the time-resolved samples will yield a measure of the SN remnant's propagation and internal dust distribution.
+This potentially explains the surprisingly extended $\sim 1$ Myr duration of the signal \citep{fit08,wall16,ludw16,fields19}, but negates the proposal by \citet{fry15} of using time-resolved samples as an alternate gauge of the SN's distance.
+On the other hand, the time-resolved samples will yield a measure of the SNR's propagation and internal dust distribution.